CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 # Build Environment

-You can obtain the source code tarball for the latest version from [git](https://github.com/CleverRaven/Cataclysm-DDA).
+You can obtain the source code tarball for the latest version from [Github](https://github.com/CleverRaven/Cataclysm-DDA).

 ## UNIX Environment

-Obtain packages specified above with your system package manager.
+Obtain the packages listed above with your system package manager.

 ## Windows Environment (MSYS2)